Control your IHC: primary antibody controls you should know

 Importance of primary antibody controls

-As mentioned above, the intent of primary antibody controls is to verify the specificity of the primary antibody binding to the antigen of interest.
+As mentioned above, primary antibody controls intend to verify the specificity of the primary antibody binding to the antigen of interest.
 In addition, controls for the primary antibody are applied to confirm the correctness of the preanalytical IHC phase related to sample preparation, such as fixation, post-fixation, storage, and processing.
-Primary antibody controls must be included for each new antibody, protocol, and application that you test.
+Therefore, primary antibody controls must be included for each new antibody, protocol, and application that you test.

 5 methods for primary antibody controls you should know